 When in doubt, look at the thresholds which come with each attribute.
 These thresholds are set by the manufacturer, who is likely to know best which measured values indicate a healthy drive.
 For instance, a ruggedized drive may be designed to operate safely under higher temperatures than a normal HDD, and manufacturer thresholds will indicate that.

 So which attributes should you look at?
-Over years of statistical sleuthing, cloud storage and data backup company Backblaze has found the following five attributes most useful in predicting failure.
-If one of the raw values below is above zero, there may be an issue.
+Data backup company Backblaze has found the following five attributes most useful in predicting failure.
+A 2021 study in Materials Today settled on the same five attributes.

-The firm reported in 2016 that in 76.7% of drive failures, one or more of the attributes above had a raw value greater than zero.
+Backblaze reported in 2016 that in 76.7% of drive failures, one or more of the attributes above had a raw value greater than zero.
+So if one of the raw values in the list above has a non-zero amount, there may be an issue.

-How to Check Smart Attributes
+How to Check SMART Attributes

 There are several apps of varying quality which one can use to read SMART data from your hard drive.
 Free apps include Smartmontools, used by Backblaze, and CrystalDiskInfo.
 Paid options include Passmark, and SMARTHDD.